PaulAirs/SCOPS_Know_Your_Anthelmintics/README.md

 # SCOPS Know Your Anthelmintics
-A Shiny table site version of the SCOPS know your anthelmintics guide.

-# About
 SCOPS is an industry led group that works in the interest of the UK sheep industry.
 It recognises that, left unchecked, anthelmintic resistance is one of the biggest challenges to the future health and profitability of the sector.

-To see the official guideline pamphlet used for this site please visit THIS LINK .
+To see the official guideline pamphlet used for this site please visit [their site](https://www.scops.org.uk/workspace/pdfs/anthelmintics-scops-lssc-web-version-2020.pdf).

 The information in this table was last updated in January 2020.
 Always check the data sheet before using any product.
 You can check the most up to date information on the VMD website at THIS LINK .